EmergentMind/nix-config/README.md

 - [FidgetingBits](https://github.com/fidgetingbits) - You told me there was a strange door that could be opened.
 I'm truly grateful.
 - [Misterio77](https://github.com/Misterio77) - Structure and reference.
 - [Ryan Yin](https://github.com/ryan4yin/nix-config) - A treasure trove of useful documentation and ideas.
+- [Mic92](https://github.com/Mic92) and [Lassulus](https://github.com/Lassulus) - My nix-config leverages many of the fantastic tools that these two people maintain, such as sops-nix, disko, and nixos-anywhere.
-- [VimJoyer](https://github.com/vimjoyer) - Excellent videos on the highlevel concepts required to navigate NixOS.
+- [VimJoyer](https://github.com/vimjoyer) - Excellent videos on the high-level concepts required to navigate NixOS.

 ## Guidance and Resources